 Sink and Float Activities for Preschoolers

 For preschoolers to have fun with sink and float activities, they don’t need a complicated physics lesson.
 I have taught this lesson many times and have found a simple explanation will do.
-They just enjoyed guessing what would sink and what would float and observing the results – and that’s ok.
+They just enjoyed guessing what would sink and what would float, and observing the results – and that’s ok.
 If that’s all your child is interested in, let them have fun with that.

 Why Do Some Objects Float While Others Sink?

-In case, you have a preschooler who wants a ‘density definition for kids’ of why things float or you just need a quick refresher yourself, here’s a simple explanation:
+In case you have a preschooler who wants a ‘density definition for kids’ of why things float, or you just need a quick refresher yourself, here’s a simple explanation:

 The way an item is shaped can also cause an item to sink or float.
+Here’s an illustration.
+You can download and print a copy of this with the link below.

 Setting Up Your Experiment